MicrosoftDocs/win32/desktop-src/shell/context-menu-handlers.md

 ---
-Description: 'Shortcut menu handlers, also known as context menu handlers or verb handlers, are a type of file type handler.
-Like all such handlers, they are in-process Component Object Model (COM) objects implemented as DLLs.' ms.assetid: 'cff79cdc-8a01-4575-9af7-2a485c6a8e46'
+Description: Shortcut menu handlers, also known as context menu handlers or verb handlers, are a type of file type handler.
+Like all such handlers, they are in-process Component Object Model (COM) objects implemented as DLLs. ms.assetid: cff79cdc-8a01-4575-9af7-2a485c6a8e46
-title: Creating Shortcut Menu Handlers
+title: Creating Shortcut Menu Handlers ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Shortcut Menu Handlers